 Oh, of course you did, of course you did.
 Isn’t that what we all start doing coaching for?

-I wanted to know how to make more money out of my business I needed to make more money from this And from that, and it wasn’t
+I wanted to know how to make more money out of my business.
+I needed to make more money from this And from that, and it wasn’t

-it wasn’t about yourself care?
+It wasn’t about yourself care?

 Well, it does it from day one.
 It is the most amazing.

-That is kind of Japanese looking, but sounds American.
+That is Japanese-looking, but it sounds American.

 But yes, exactly, Marvin.

-Okay, yep.
+OK, yep.
 Standard, standard standard.
 Let’s open up and introduce myself.
 Yes,

 Oh, my goodness, I just got goosebumps.
 I just got goosebumps.
 That’s beautiful.